-Applications for 2019 is now closed.
+Applications for 2020 are now open.
 Apply here.

 Mathematical finance is a subject that is both mathematically challenging and deployed every day by sophisticated practitioners in the financial markets.
 Our objective is to provide you with everything you need to get into this area at a level where you can understand–and contribute to–industry practice and the latest research.